sreeram-0xb5e/BrowseAware-ChromeExtension/README.md

 Version: 19.1
 #### What is BrowseAware?

-BrowseAware is a chrome extension built to help users stay focussed while browsing.
+BrowseAware is a chrome extension built to help its users stay focussed while browsing.

 #### Why should I use BrowseAware?

-The web is filled with services that has distracting ads and functionalities (like Autoplay) to make the users spend more and more time in their website.
-The users are also shown targeted Ads and articles.
-Our survey and initial analysis showed that a lot of users feel that they are getting distracted while they browse.
-Our survey also showed that they will be interested in a tool that can help them to overcome this.
-BrowseAware is a tool that can help you stay focused and productive while you browse.
+The internet has many services that sell advertisements to keep running.
+Personlised content and functionalities like autoplay keeps the users engaged in a particilar site for a longer period of time.
+Our survey and initial analysis showed us that many of them get distracted by the advertisements and personalised content.
+Our survey also showed us that many of them are open to try a tool that can help stay focused while browsing.
+BrowseAware is a tool that can help its users stay focused and productive while you browsing.

 ---